WeirdKittyZ/ClancyGroup/_posts/2024-06-03-Refinement.md

 # GSAS - II
 It is recommended to put powder data file, instrument file (if have any) and the cif file in one folder.
 Once gsas-ii runs, there will be two windows, **GSAS-II project** and **GSAS-II plots** on the screen.
 The following steps are mainly performed on GSAS-II project window.
 A short guide of plot window is provided at the end.
+- If it refuses to work right away, try entering an instrument shift of ~0.3 as a starting point for the upstairs machine, as GSAS can struggle finding a shift this large while refining the BG function.
 ## Import data file:
 For experimental data in XRDML:
 - Import -> Powder data -> from Panalytical xrdml (xml) file  -> select data file -> open